name-not-found/Transferencia-Radiativa/README.md

 Obtained from **astropy.modeling.blackbody.blackbody_lambda**
 with 4760 angstrom and 5700 K as parameters.

-We solve the equation for the whole visible spectrum, but for simplicity we use the color cyan; we can locate cyan at the given wavelength 4760 Angstrom or 629'816'088'235'294 Hz.
+We solved the equation for the whole visible spectrum, but for simplicity we used the color cyan; we can locate cyan at the given wavelength 4760 Angstrom or 629'816'088'235'294 Hz.

 #### **Water and the ES**
 As we know, water is transparent, wich means water interactions with light are minimal in the visible spectrum; however these are the interactions we are looking for, in particular, how water interacts in liquid, gas and solid states at the given wavelength.

-For simplicity, we supose clouds do not emit, Source function is constant and **0** thus removing the right side of the equation.
-So the only things we take into account are the absorptions at the given wavelength.
+For simplicity, we supposed that clouds do not emit, Source function is constant and **0** therefore the right side of the equation was removed.
+So the only things we have considered were the absorptions at the given wavelength.